-In the Connecticut Head & Neck Surgery division, our team of Otolaryngology and Head & Neck specialists consists of Dr. Clinton Kuwada, Co-Director of Hartford Hospital’s Head & Neck Cancer Multidisciplinary Team, along with Dr. Gregory Bonaiuto, Dr. Carl Moeller and Dr. Timothy O’Brien.
+In the Connecticut Head & Neck Surgery division, our team of Otolaryngology and Head & Neck specialists consists of Dr. Clinton Kuwada and Dr. Akshay Patel, Co-Directors of Hartford Hospital’s Head & Neck Cancer Multidisciplinary Team, along with Dr. Gregory Bonaiuto, Dr. Carl Moeller and Dr. Timothy O’Brien.
 Using the latest diagnostic and therapeutic technology available, including robotic surgery, our highly skilled physicians provide care that is unmatched to treat disorders of the salivary gland.

 Salivary Gland Infections

 Salivary gland infections often occur in the parotid and submandibular glands, which are located in the cheeks.
 Salivary glands are also located in the bottom of the mouth, under and at the base of the tongue, and in the lips.
 Symptoms can include dry mouth, a bad taste in the mouth, pain, pus, and swelling.

 Salivary Gland Tumors

 Salivary Gland Tumors occur when abnormal cells develop in the salivary glands and start to divide and grow.
 Parotid and submandibular tumors are often benign, but cancer is always a possibility.
 As a result, swelling, pain and abnormal lumps should always be thoroughly examined by a doctor.